 - June 2019: Members of quanTA represented the Centre at the National Quantum Strategy Summit at the NRC in Ottawa.

 - June 2019: quanTA members, internal and external, participated in a scientific session on mathematical analysis of quantum structures at the Canadian Mathematical Society Meeting.

-- May 2019: quanTA was formally ratified as a Type A Centre by University Council of the University of Saskatchewan.
+- May 2019: quanTA was formally ratified as a formal research centre by University Council of the University of Saskatchewan.

 - March 2019: Founding Director Steven Rayan and External Advisory Board members Lindsay LeBlanc and Joseph Maciejko were awarded a Tri-Agency New Frontiers in Research Fund (Exploration Stream) grant on the theme of Topology and the Next Generation of Quantum Materials.

 - October 2018: Prior to quanTA's ratification as a research centre within the University of Saskatchewan, quanTA is invited to join Geometry Labs United, a network of experimental geometry labs, centres, and institutes in the United States.